 Thomas Wunsch started working in the field of photography at age 17, when he moved to the USA and became a member of the Kodak Young Photographers League.

-When he opened a photo studio in Hamburg he devoted himself to fashion, still life and portrait photography (he took pictures of Barbra Streisand, Sir George Solti, Frank Zappa, Yoko Ono, Dalai Lama, Jeff Koons, Debra Winger, Adrien Brody, Anton Corbijn, Annie Leibovitz, Nastassja Kinski, Sting, Ai Weiwei, Harvey Keitel, Fanny Ardant, Daniel Barenboim and many other international celebrities).
+When he opened a photo studio in Hamburg he devoted himself to fashion, still life and portrait photography (he took pictures of Barbra Streisand, Sir George Solti, Frank Zappa, Yoko Ono, Dalai Lama, Jeff Koons, Debra Winger, Adrien Brody, Anton Corbijn, Willem Dafoe, Annie Leibovitz, Nastassja Kinski, Sting, Ai Weiwei, Harvey Keitel, Fanny Ardant, Daniel Barenboim and many other international celebrities).
 He also had his first two solo exhibitions in Hamburg at Galerie Palme.

 After he moved to the USA again, Thomas Wunsch was working as a still photographer at a movie production company for many years.